andrea-artuso/andrea-artuso/README.md

 # 💫 About Me:
-💻 I'm a Junior Frontend Web Developer<br>📚 Currently studying Software Development<br>✨ Aspiring to become a Embedded Software Engineer
+💻 I'm a Junior Software Developer<br>📚 Currently studying Computer Science<br>✨ Aspiring to become a DevOps Engineer.

 ## 🌐 Socials: